acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ## Key Takeaways

-Over this time period, I learned a thing or two about searching for jobs, how to be a better devleoper, and many life lessons.
+Over this time period, I learned a thing or two about searching for jobs, how to be a better developer, and many life lessons.
 I am sharing them with you so you can learn without having to go to failure to learn them.

 ### Going in the Front Door is Always the Hardest

-I sent nearly 500 apllication and emails in my search time.
-I may have gotten a total of 5 interviews from my applkcations where as I got interviews from emails at a 10% rate.
-With appplications you easily get lost and there is so much competeition that your resume usually gets thrown out.
+I sent nearly 500 application and emails in my search time.
+I may have gotten a total of 5 interviews from my applications where as I got interviews from emails at a 10% rate.
+With applications you easily get lost and there is so much competition that your resume usually gets thrown out.

 You must find a way around this in order to be successful.
 Cold emailing engineers asking them questions and building relationships that way is something that worked greatly.
-Creating enginagin cover letters that make people want to speak to you.
+Creating engaging cover letters that make people want to speak to you.
 Using your network in person or on LinkedIn.
-Use recruiters (although my experiecne with recruieters has not been the best.)
-Attend Meetups and meet people in person.
-Offter to help other people online in need.
+Use recruiters (although my experience with recruiters has not been the best.)
+Attend Meet-ups and meet people in person.
+Offer to help other people online in need.

 All of these things take extra work and time, but you must be willing to go the extra mile to get the extra mile.

 ### Create a Blog

 Having a technical blog where you are making things easier to understand for others is huge.
-Not only does this help put your name out there on the internet for jobs, it also validates you know the knowledge if you can teach it to others, and it shows you really care aout the technology if you care enough to talk about it online.
+Not only does this help put your name out there on the internet for jobs, it also validates you know the knowledge if you can teach it to others, and it shows you really care about the technology if you care enough to talk about it online.

 ### Contribute to Open Source